Coast Guard rescues 1 person, 2 dogs from Canadian waters

-Petty Officer 3rd Class Austen Marshall, an avionics electrical technician and a flight mechanic at Coast Guard Air Station Port Angeles, sits near a dog his aircrew rescued from a grounded sailing vessel near Vancouver Island, British Columbia, Dec.
+A Coast Guard Air Station Port Angeles MH-65 Dolphin helicopter aircrew rescues a person and a dog from a grounded sailing vessel offshore Vancouver Island, British Columbia, Dec.
 28, 2022.
-The aircrew rescued one person and two dogs from the vessel.
-(U.S. Coast Guard courtesy photo)
+Later that morning, the aircrew located another dog near the vessel and transferred it to the Canadian Coast Guard Station in Victoria, British Columbia.
+(U.S. Coast Guard courtesy video)

 |Date Taken: